Actually Cool Things You Can (Still) Do in Austin Right Now

 The 10-mile Ann and Roy Butler Hike-and-Bike Trail around Lady Bird Lake is key to the city’s reputation as an outdoor enthusiast’s mecca.
 Located in the heart of downtown Austin, the trail has multiple access points for runners, bikers, rollerbladers, and hikers to traverse a route of their choosing.

 Whether your preferred vehicle of choice is a paddle board, kayak, canoe, or inner tube, there’s plenty of buoyancy to be found on Lady Bird Lake.
-Spread on some sunscreen, pop on your shades and enjoy a few peaceful hours of serenity on the lake.
+Bundle on up, pop on your shades and enjoy a few peaceful hours of serenity on the lake.
 Check local listings for rental outlet availability.

 Playing tour guide around Austin requires a versatile ride.
 The 2020 Acura ILX can handle a run to pick up the country’s best BBQ just as well as a trek to watch the sunset from the edge of town.